pschaus/book_lepl1402/source/part5.rst

         }
     }

-Thanks to the ``MeanResult`` class, we can now adapt the source code of ``MinMaxBlockCallable`` in order to define a callable that computes the mean of a block of an array:
+Thanks to the ``MeanResult`` class, the source code of ``MinMaxBlockCallable`` can be adapted in order to define a callable that computes the mean of a block of an array:

 ..  code-block:: java